Mixed Phase within the Multi-polytrope Approach to High Mass Twins: Conclusions

 The multi-polytrope approach to the HMTs proves to be an effective tool for exploring the compact star EoS through diverse astrophysical phenomena.
 In this work we have found that the HMTs in this approach are robust against the appearance of pasta phases at the hadron-quark boundary.
 Due to the flexibility in the parameter variation of the multi-polytrope approach it is feasible to perform a Bayesian Analysis for parameter estimates fulfilling observational constraints, as presented in various works~\citep{Ayriyan:2017nhp,Alvarez-Castillo:2016oln,Alvarez-Castillo:2015via,Ayriyan:2015kit,Blaschke:2014via,Alvarez-Castillo:2014nua,Raithel:2016bux,Raithel:2017ity}.
 In addition, the recently deployed NICER detector is expected to measure the NS radius to an accuracy of $5\%$ for the first three NS candidates, therefore being potentially able to elucidate HMTs.
 Moreover, gravitational wave signals from NS-NS mergers have been already studied in~\citep{Hanauske:2016gia} by using a multi-polytrope description with generic temperature addition but so far not including the HMTs case.
 The observation of such events by advanced LIGO is expected soon.
 Further work in this direction is a natural step for testing the compact star EoS and for exploring the QCD phase diagram.
 The resulting study will serve as a guide for future gravitational signal detection of this process in interferometers like advanced LIGO or VIRGO.
 Last but not least, the SKA array in the southern hemisphere will gather pulsar data that shall constrain NS moments of inertia, masses and rotational values, all of them important quantities in the study of the NS EoS.

 \begin{bm}[Acknowledgments] D.E.A-C. and S.T. received support from the Heisenberg-Landau programme.
 D.B. was supported in part by the MEPhI Academic Excellence Project under grant No. 02.a03.21.0005 and by the Polish National Science Centre (NCN) under grant number UMO - 2014/13/B/ST9/02621.
+D.E.A-C is grateful for support from the programme for exchange between JINR Dubna and Polish Institutes (Bogoliubov-Infeld programme).
 This research was supported in part by the ExtreMe Matter Institute EMMI at the GSI Helmholtzzentrum fuer Schwerionenphysik, Darmstadt, Germany.